 If you like swimming, but do not have a pool in your gym or it is too small and crowded, try a 50 meters, 9 lanes pool in Luzhniki sports cluster.
 I have been there both during the week (in a day time) and on weekend and there were never more than 2-5 people on the lane.
 The pool is airy, spacious, with lots of light coming through big windows, clean and does not smell with chlorine.

 Its infrastructure though is slightly confusing.
-The changing room is on the ground floor, and to get to the shower and the pool you need to walk two floors up the stairs.
+The changing room (it could be more spacious) is on the ground floor, and to get to the shower and the pool you need to walk two floors up the stairs.
 It feels strange to wear a swimming suit walking the corridors very similar to an office building.
 I had a feeling that if I open the wrong door I will see people working at their desks.

 Actually, Luzhniki pool was first opened in the 1950ss at the same site.
 It was an all year round open-air pool - you could swim and see snow melting on the water surface.
 It hosted Olympic competitions in the 1980.
 About five years ago they took it down and built it anew adding "just a few things":